manee2k6/SoftXpPro/README.md

 # SoftXpPro
-This Maven project is integrated with SauceLab, TestNG,Selenium Features, Jenkins
+This Maven project is integrated with SauceLab, TestNG,Selenium Features, Jenkins.sample